 When you think about the most damaging thing that can happen to your property, you might consider earthquakes, fallen tree limbs or vandalism.
 But, even worse than those, is water damage, not least because the odds of it happening are higher than you think.

 Water damage can occur as a result of a plumbing emergency, flooding or heavy precipitation.
 When it does, it’ll wreak havoc on your property.
-Water damage is incredibly challenging, time-consuming and costly to repair, so it’s important to know whether water has damaged a property before you make an investment.
+Water damage is incredibly challenging, time-consuming and costly to repair.
+It’s important to know whether water has damaged property before you make an investment.

 Thankfully, there are some key signs that you can look for to help you identify water damage before you commit to a prospect property.